wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 If we look at the generated assembly we can see that the meat-and-potatoes of this function just falls down to copying the data with SSE vector-registers + a preamble that handles all bytes that are not an even multiple of 16, i.e. can't be handled by the vector registers.

-Listing the assembly generated here might is quite verbose, but the main loop doing the heavy lifting looks like this:
+Listing the assembly generated here would be quite verbose, but the main loop doing the heavy lifting looks like this:

 *clang -O2/-O3*
 ```asm